papaponmx/prime/README.md

 * Teacher.

 #### Goals
 You should achieve from two to five goals for each role each week.

-Your goals should answer some of this questions:
+Goals should answer some of this questions:

-* What are the things that if I done in a regular basis, would change my life dramaticaly?
+_What are the things that if I done in a regular basis, would change my life dramaticaly?_

-* What is the one thing I can acomplish, so it makes everything easier or unnecesary?
+_ What is the one thing I can acomplish, so it makes everything easier or unnecesary?_

-* What can  I do today in order to improve all of my tomorrows?
+_ What can  I do today in order to improve all of my tomorrows?_

 Again, here is a list of relevant goals for the week. based on the previous list.

-** Family member **
+**Family member**
   1. Call my parents twice a week.
   2. Stay in touch with my cousins.
   3. Spend an afternoon with my brother.

-** Student **
+**Student**
   1. Read 20 minutes a day.
   2. Deliver my homework for the week.

-** Developer **
+**Developer**
   1. Write the appropiate tests for my code.
   2. Spend 3 hours a week mastering a new technology.

 ** Teacher **
   1. Make sure I spend an hour preparing my lessons.
   2. Ask for feedback from my students.

-IDEA: Explain the 3rd of the Seven habits of highly effective people.